 Ans.
-Learning from observation is a common and natural method of human learning.
-Observational learning is a type of learning that occurs as a function of observing, retaining and replicating novel behavior executed by others.
-Observational learning is a key learning method for children when acquiring basic tasks such as language and cultural norms.
-Learning through observation is not exact reproduction of the model’s behavior but developing behavior based on the observed behavior.
-According to Bandura, following are the distinct processes involved in observational learning:
+Learning from observation is a common and natural method of learning human.
+Learning overview is a type of learning that occurs in the form of the task of seeing, maintaining and repeating the novel behavior performed by others.
+While acquiring basic tasks such as language and cultural norms, observational education is an important learning method for children.
+Learning through observation is not the exact reproduction of the model’s behavior but rather to develop behavior based on observed behavior.
+According to Bandra, there are various procedures involved in learning the following observations:

-(1) Attention Process: We do not imitate the total behavioral of a model ….rather we focus on specific that we are interested to learn.
-We pay attention to significant features of the behavior we want to learn.
-For example, a child learning to write in good handwriting watches her teacher and keenly observe the way s/he is holding the pen, moving his/her fingers, where s/he is using capital letters and does not pay attention to how the teacher is dressed or hows/he walks.
+(1) Meditation process: We do not mimic the total behavior of the model … but rather we focus on the specific which we want to learn.
+We pay attention to the important features of the behavior that we want to learn.
+For example, a child writing in good handwriting looks at his teacher and eagerly sees that he is wearing pen, taking his fingers, where he is using capital letters and meditation on the teacher Does not give up or how he / she moves

-(2) Retention Process: The ability to store information is also an important part of the learning process.
-Retention can be affected by a number of factors, but the ability to pull up information later and act on it is vital to observational learning.
-We need to remember the things observed through some way of using symbols, understanding and organising our observations.
-Usually, we employ two processes for retention, i.e. storing and rehearsing.
-Storing the things observed as visuals in our memory and then rehearsing as the sequence of actions mentally.
-For example, if anyone is trying to bowl like Zahir Khan, then s/he should mentally rehearse the sequences of the bowling actions of Zahir after observing him in person or in TV telecasts and forming a visual image of the actions.
-Bandura (1977) suggests that the best way to learn from a model is to organize and rehearse the observed behaviour cognitively (mentally with proper thinking) and then act it out.
+(2) Retention process: The ability to store information is also an important part of the learning process.
+Retention can be influenced by many factors, but it is important to learn the observation of ability to pull information and act on it later.
+We need to remember the things that are celebrated in any way by using symbols, understanding and organizing our observations.
+Normally, we employ two processes for retention, i.e. storing and exercising.
+To store things seen in our memory as scenes and then practice mentally as a sequence of actions.
+For example, if someone is trying to bowl like Zaheer Khan, then he should practice the sequence of Zaheer’s bowling actions mentally after seeing him personally or in a TV broadcast and after creating a visual image of the work .
+Bandura (1977) shows that the best way to learn from the model is to organize and practice the behavior of cognitively (with proper thinking) practice and then it has to be done.

-(3) Motor Reproduction Process: After we have retained the observed behaviour through rehearsal of the visual images, the behaviour has to be transformed into physical actions.
-For this, one needs two things.
-First, s/he must have basic requirements for the action to be performed by him/her.
-If one desires to be a batsman like Tendulkar, the basic requirement is the physical capability of a batsman.
-If one is too weak, no matter how perfectly one rehearses the sequences of batting of Tendulkar, one will not be able to perform because it would be difficult to lift and move the bat in the same manner.
+(3) Motor reproduction process: After maintaining observed behavior through the rehearsal of visual images, the behavior should be converted into physiological functions.
+For this, someone needs two things.
+First of all, it must have basic requirements for the tasks it performs.
+If someone wants to be a batsman like Tendulkar, then the basic requirement is the physical ability of the batsman.
+If someone is very weak, it does not matter how much the practice is done of Tendulkar’s batting sequence, no one will be able to perform because it is difficult to lift the bat and bat in the same way.

-The second aspect for transforming the observed behaviour to action is to actually practice the sequence of actions.
-Having a perfect visual imagery and mental rehearsal of the actions will not help the observer to perform the act spontaneously.
-To perform effectively, repeated practice combined with continuous feedback on practice and making appropriate corrections after each practice are necessary.
+The second aspect to change the observed behavior into action is to actually practice the sequence of actions.
+An ideal visual imagery and mental practice of action will not help the supervisor to do the job automatically.
+Repeated exercises with a constant reaction on practice to perform effectively and proper rectification after each exercise is necessary.

-(4) Motivational Process: We have come across some children who have learnt very well through observational learning as they can vividly describe the steps of action and can perform it perfectly.
-But often, they do not perform as and when required.
-In such cases, what they lack is proper motivation to act.
-The child is required to be motivated especially self-motivated to act.
-Effects of imitation in observational learning: Superficially, imitation is merely copying the behaviour of a model.
-There are three categories of imitative behaviour: the modelling effect, the inhibitory disinhibitory effect, and the eliciting effect, which are helpful in observational learning:
+(4) Motivational process: We have come in some children who have learned very well through learning about observation because they can clearly describe the steps of action and can do it completely.
+But often, they do not perform when necessary.
+In such cases, the deficiency they have is appropriate motivation to do the work.
+The child should be encouraged to be especially motivated.
+Impact of simulation in observation learning: In a superficial way, the simulation is just copying the behavior of one model.
+There are three categories of simulation behavior: Modeling effect, blocking dissatisfaction effects, and eliciting effects, which are helpful in learning overview:

-(2) The inhibitory effect: It is concerned with suppression of deviant behaviour of the model usually as a result of seeing the model punished for engaging in the same behaviour.
-The dis- inhibitory effect is the opposite of it.
-It occurs when a child observes the model engaged in the previously learnt deviant behaviour being rewarded for it.
+(2) Blocking effect: Generally, in order to get involved in the same behavior, it is concerned with the suppression of the distracted behavior of the model as a result of seeing the punished model.
+The dissatisfaction effect is the opposite.
+This happens when a child sees the model engaged in controversial behavior beforehand who has been rewarded for it.

-(3) The eliciting effect: It is related to responses of the model not to his/her behavioural characteristics.
-An illustration of the eliciting effect is the mass behaviour.
-In any sporting event, one person’s clapping or booing might elicit similar behaviour from others in the crowd.
-Sometimes, many in the crowd do not know why they behaved in the way they imitated.
+(3) Elite effects: It is related to the model’s reactions which are not for its practical characteristics.
+An example of eliciting effect is mass behavior.
+In any sporting event, a person’s inclination or booing can get similar behavior from others in the crowd.
+Occasionally, many people in the crowd do not know how they behave, how they behave.

-A teacher, can use imitation in the classroom / school for enabling students to acquire positive and socially desirable behaviour in the following way :
+A teacher can use the simulation in the classroom / school to get students positive and socially desirable behavior in the following ways:

-always highlight the positive aspects of the important characters for imitation by the students.
+- While saying stories to history, social science, literature and children, they should always highlight the positive aspects of the characters important to imitate the students.

-- When any student imitates positive behaviour, teacher should try to recognize it and provide verbal praise encouraging him/her to repeat it.
+- When a student imitates positive behavior, then the teacher should try to recognize it and provide oral appreciation so that it can be encouraged to repeat.

 Compare the subject-centred approach and competency-based approach.
 Write any two advantages and limitations of these approaches.